MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

 II.
 Fill in the Template
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have the Excel template download we need to fill each of rows in the Excel template for each of datasets produced from our sample.
+Now that we have the Excel template download we need to fill each of rows in the Excel template for each dataset produced from the sample.

 .. note::